deepak-k-zefr/ML-Notes/README.md

 More reading : http://www.statisticssolutions.com/assumptions-of-linear-regression/.
 More reading : http://www.nitiphong.com/paper_pdf/OLS_Assumptions.pdf.

+## Gauss–Markov theorem

+In statistics, the Gauss–Markov theorem, states that in a linear regression model in which the errors have expectation zero and are uncorrelated and have equal variances, the best linear unbiased estimator (BLUE) of the coefficients is given by the ordinary least squares (OLS) estimator, provided it exists.

+Here "best" means giving the lowest variance of the estimate, as compared to other unbiased, linear estimators.
+The errors do not need to be normal, nor do they need to be independent and identically distributed (only uncorrelated with mean zero and homoscedastic with finite variance).
+The requirement that the estimator be unbiased cannot be dropped, since biased estimators exist with lower variance.

 ## Logistic Regression

 * No outliers.(Use z-scores, histograms, and k-means clustering, to identify and remove outliers and analyze residuals to identify outliers in the regression)
 * Independent errors.(Like OLS, error terms are assumed uncorrelated.)